2i2c-org/team-compass/practices/coordination.md

 * The [Active Development Backlog](coordination:active-backlog) contains lists of **tasks** that we are currently working on.
 This defines 2i2c's current activity.

 (coordination:project-backlog)=
-### Project Backlog
+### Project Backlogs

-The 2i2c Projects Backlog is defined [at this GitHub Projects Board](https://github.com/orgs/2i2c-org/projects/7).
-This contains all of the deliverables across our projects that we wish to work on quickly.
-These are organized into a few columns, representing the _state_ of each deliverable:
+The Project Backlog contains all of the deliverables across our projects that we wish to work on quickly.
+These are organized into a few columns, representing the _state_ of each deliverable.
+Here is a common column structure:

 - {guilabel}`Needs Discussion/Refinement`: Deliverables that are high-priority but un-refined.
 Our goal should be having discussion and doing research in order to get these deliverables ready for work.
 - {guilabel}`Ready to Work`: Deliverables that are well-scoped and have a clear path forward, and are thus ready to implement.
 As deliverables in {guilabel}`In progress` are completed, we should replace them with deliverables from this column.
 Generally speaking, deliverables near the top have higher priority than those at the bottom.